-Coronation Glbl Strat USD Income Feeder - Mar 19
+Coronation Glbl Strat USD Income Feeder - Dec 19

 Please note that the commentary is for the US dollar retail class of the fund.
 The feeder fund is 100% invested in the underlying US dollar fund.
 However, given small valuation, trading and translation differences for the two funds, investors should expect differences in returns in the short term.
 Over the long term, we aim to achieve the same outcome in US dollar terms for both funds.

 The US-China trade negotiations remained a dominate factor in markets during the fourth quarter.
 Optimism that a preliminary deal could be struck led bond yields to rise modestly and trade within a relatively narrow range.
 Risk-based assets performed strongly as the downdraft in economic data appeared to be abating, a ‘no deal’ Brexit was averted, and central banks once again demonstrated their willingness to maintain accommodative polices.
 Corporate bonds enjoyed another strong quarter of outperformance.
 In stark contrast to 2018, when most asset classes lost value, the calendar year of 2019 saw all major asset classes produce positive returns when measured in their respective currencies.
 The fund returned 1.0% during the fourth quarter and 4.7% during 2019, against a benchmark return of 0.5 % and 2.6% respectively.